ronaudinho/ps/README.md

 - while a strict parts order validation can be imposed for faster parsing, this repo validates on the go i.e `tests/in/non-ordered.txt`
 - in general, error will not be thrown if statements that fall under 1 & 2 are successfully validated, default answer will be used instead
-- `Parser` and `Store` are interfaces, to make the repo extendable should one with to implement a new regex parser with different format or business logic (easily replacing parts mentioned above) and save the results to a different storage solution
+- should one needs to implement
+    - a new regex parser with different format or business logic (easily replacing parts mentioned above) -> `Parser`
+    - use different storage solution -> `Store`

 # compiling and invoking the program